GeorgeGray97/level5-portfolio/sp5.md

 ## The Final Submission includes:

-    SP5 is the final submission.
-Your completed Guide website plus your portfolio of evidence developed over the previous submission points.
+*SP5 is the final submission.
+Your completed Guide website plus your portfolio of evidence developed over the previous submission points*.

 1. **Your guide** - the project web site.